 Is There A Chance Of Being Denied?

-There is a chance that your license and permit bond will be denied by the insurance companies and it will depend upon the background check that they did.
+There is a chance that your bid bond application will be denied by the insurance companies and it will depend upon the background check that they did.
 If they actually believe that you are a big risk to them, they will deny your application.
-Credit rating will probably be a deciding factor as well because if you will have a bad credit rating, it'll be difficult to get a Surety Bid Bond because businesses will think of you as a risk.
+Credit rating will probably be a deciding factor as well because if you will have a bad credit rating, it'll be difficult to get a bid bond because businesses will think of you as a risk.
 If your credit history is bad, you can still be approved, but you will need to pay an interest rate of 10 to 20 percent.

-You must understand that a Surety Bid Bond is vitally important for businesses, specially as soon as they are considering a government project.
+You must understand that a Surety Bid Bond is vitally important for businesses, especially if they are considering a government project.
 Bid Bonds will be used for many things, but they have one thing in common - they will invariably protect the obliged.